2021 New South Wales Liberal Party leadership election: Background

-Gladys Berejiklian announced her resignation as premier and the leader of the party on 1 October 2021 following the announcement by the Independent Commission Against Corruption (New South Wales) (ICAC) would be investigating her role regarding grants in the Riverina region of New South Wales between 2012 and 2018.
-Part of the investigation is also looking into her previous relationship with former MP Daryl Maguire who had held the Wagga Wagga from 1999 until his resignation in 2018.
-Appearing before the ICAC on 14 October 2020, Maguire admitted that he used his position as a Member of Parliament and as a Parliamentary Secretary to make money for himself and his associates.
-Berejiklian's resignation comes at a time as the state is looking to manage the continued effects of the COVID-19 pandemic in Australia.
+Gladys Berejiklian announced her resignation as premier and the leader of the party on 1 October 2021 following the announcement by the Independent Commission Against Corruption (ICAC) would be investigating her role regarding grants in the Riverina region of New South Wales between 2012 and 2018.
+Part of the investigation is also looking into her previous relationship with former MP Daryl Maguire who had held the seat of Wagga Wagga from 1999 until his resignation in 2018.
+Appearing before the ICAC on 14 October 2020, Maguire admitted that he used his position as a member of parliament and as a Parliamentary Secretary to make money for himself and his associates.
+Berejiklian's resignation came at a time when the state was managing the prolonged effects of the COVID-19 pandemic.

 Reports by various media sources on 3 October indicated that Dominic Perrottet, the current Treasurer of New South Wales had secured a factional deal to become Premier with Stuart Ayres as his deputy.
 However, Stokes confirmed that he would still contest the leadership election so that "factional heavyweights don't have a say" on 4 October.